run-ai/docs/docs/Administrator/Admin-User-Interface-Setup/Working-with-Projects.md

 To mandate __training__ jobs to run on specific node groups:

 *   Create a Project or edit an existing Project.
-*   Select "Limit to specific node groups.
+*   Go to the _Node Affinity_ tab and set a limit to specific node groups.
 *   If the label does not yet exist, press the + sign and add the label.
 *   Press Enter to save the label.
 *   Select the label.